Professional Class B CDL Training for Commercial Bus

 Commercial Bus Driver

-The Commercial Bus Driver course is offered at all four ACI campuses and is open to students with no prior knowledge or experience in bus driving.
+The Commercial Bus Driver course is offered at all four of our ACI campuses including Visalia, Fresno, Merced, and Bakersfield.
+This program is open to students with no prior knowledge or experience in bus driving.

 Students that complete this course will have the basic knowledge and practical skills necessary for employment.
 A Class B CDL graduate can drive a single vehicle with a gross vehicle weight (GVWR) of more than 26,000 pounds.
 Career examples include operating a straight truck, tow truck, dump truck, delivery truck, utility truck, and much more!